 - If SMB2_GLOBAL_CAP_DIRECTORY_LEASING is set in the Capabilities field of the SMB2 NEGOTIATE Response, the client MUST set Connection.SupportsDirectoryLeasing to TRUE.
 Otherwise, it MUST be set to FALSE. - If SMB2_GLOBAL_CAP_MULTI_CHANNEL is set in the Capabilities field of the SMB2 NEGOTIATE Response, the client MUST set Connection.SupportsMultiChannel to TRUE.
-Otherwise, it MUST be set to FALSE. - If SMB2_GLOBAL_CAP_PERSISTENT_HANDLES is set in the Capabilities field of the SMB2 NEGOTIATE Response, the client SHOULD invoke the event as specified in [MS-SWN] section 3.2.4.1 by providing Connection.ServerName as Netname parameter. - If SMB2_GLOBAL_CAP_ENCRYPTION is set in the Capabilities field of the SMB2 NEGOTIATE Response, the client MUST set Connection.SupportsEncryption to TRUE.
+Otherwise, it MUST be set to FALSE. - If SMB2_GLOBAL_CAP_PERSISTENT_HANDLES is set in the Capabilities field of the SMB2 NEGOTIATE Response, the client SHOULD invoke the event as specified in [MS-SWN] section 3.2.4.1 by providing Connection.ServerName as Netname parameter. - If SMB2_GLOBAL_CAP_ENCRYPTION is set in the Capabilities field of the SMB2 NEGOTIATE Response and Connection.Dialect is "3.0" or "3.0.2", the client MUST set Connection.SupportsEncryption to TRUE.
 Otherwise, it MUST be set to FALSE. - Connection.ServerCapabilities MUST be set to the Capabilities field of the SMB2 NEGOTIATE Response. - Connection.ServerSecurityMode MUST be set to the SecurityMode field of the SMB2 NEGOTIATE Response.